Negligent Security Lawyers in Chino Hills Representing Victims of Assault

 - Inadequate emergency exits

 - Overzealous security guards or bouncers

-- Lack of proper locks on windows and doors
+- Lack of proper locks on windows, doors, and gates

-According to California law, property owners are negligent if they failed to take reasonable steps to secure their property against foreseeable criminal acts by third parties.
-If there has been a history of assaults, muggings, or bar fights in the establishment or the surrounding area, property owners may be obligated to provide enhanced security.
+According to California law, property owners are negligent if they fail to take reasonable steps to secure their property against foreseeable criminal acts by third parties.
+Property owners may be obligated to provide enhanced security if there has been a history of assaults, muggings, or fights in the establishment or the surrounding area.
 The threat of criminal activity in these cases could be considered foreseeable.

 Each case is different and must be evaluated individually.
 Negligent security cases are not easy to win.
 Success requires an in-depth understanding of California premises liability law, a knowledge of how to build a case, and the resources to achieve the best possible results.

 The Paris Firm has a history of achieving great verdicts and settlements for clients in negligent security claims.
 If you or a member of your family was assaulted, mugged, or otherwise injured in a bar, restaurant, or nightclub, please call (909) 469-5127 or contact us online.